Ahmad45123/workup/README.md

 #### Jobs Microservice

-This microservice handles jobs and proposals requests.
-Clients can create jobs, view, and accept proposals for their jobs.
+This microservice handles jobs and proposal requests.
+Clients can create jobs, and view, and accept proposals for their jobs.
 Freelancers can browse jobs and search for them using keywords.
 They can submit a proposal to any job, specifying the milestones that will achieve that job and any extra attachments.
 When a client accepts a proposal, the contracts service is notified about it to initiate a contract for that job.
 The used DB for this microservice is Cassandra, as it can be scaled horizontally easily and is highly available and fault-tolerant, thanks to its peer-to-peer decentralized architecture.
 There is no need to have a relational DB for jobs, since there are not many joins performed, and there is no need for strong consistency and strict schema.
 However, high availability is critical, as most of the time users will be browsing jobs, which implies high traffic on the DB.

 #### Contracts Microservice